syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 5. A new test is created.

-   > Note: You can also create a new test by selecting the Test tab in the main pane of the window or Test sub-menu under the New menu in the menu bar.
+   N> You can also create a new test by selecting the Test tab in the main pane of the window or Test sub-menu under the New menu in the menu bar.